 While reasons such as price, range from battery charge and lack of selection gave reasons to think driving electric was only a trendy fad in the recent past, studies show that electric vehicles are here to stay—and are growing in popularity at an impressive pace!

-In fact, experts have predicted that electric vehicles will become less expensive to own than traditional vehicles in the marketplace in the by 2024, with EV sales making up over half of all sales by 2040.
+In fact, experts have predicted that electric vehicles will become less expensive to own than traditional vehicles in the marketplace by 2024, with EV sales making up over half of all sales by 2040.
 What’s expected to drive up interest in electric-powered cars and trucks in the next few years?

 The biggest factor is a 93% reduction in lithium-ion battery costs from 2010 to 2030.
 This means a battery with a price tag of $1,000 in 2010 will cost only $73 by 2030.
 This is why EVs will be cheaper to buy and operate than most internal combustion engine (ICE) vehicles, as well as feature lower lifetime costs.